AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 Lots of temporary variables (these can tickle other issues when the temporaries are long-lived, but otherwise would be optimized away).
 You can at least eliminate some of them by looking at the output of `-ddump-opt-cmm`, which utilizes some basic temporary inlining when used with the native backend `-fasm`, but this doesn't currently apply to the GCC or LLVM backends.

-At least one major culprit for this is `allocDynClosure`, described in Note `Return a LocalReg`; this pins down the value of the `CmmExpr` to be something for one particular time, but for a vast majority of use-cases the expression is used immediately afterwards.
-Actually, this is mostly my patches fault, because the extra rewrite means that the inline pass is broken.
+\<s\>At least one major culprit for this is `allocDynClosure`, described in Note `Return a LocalReg`; this pins down the value of the `CmmExpr` to be something for one particular time, but for a vast majority of use-cases the expression is used immediately afterwards.
+Actually, this is mostly my patches fault, because the extra rewrite means that the inline pass is broken.\</s\> Fixed in latest version of the pass; we don't quite manage to inline enough but there's only one extra temporary.

 ## Rewriting stacks